Chris McGurk: Career

-From 1999 to 2005, McGurk was vice chairman of the board and chief operating officer of Metro-Goldwyn-Mayer Inc. (“MGM”), acting as the company’s lead operating executive until MGM was sold.
-In 2003, Premiere Magazine’s annual Power 100 List Ranked McGurk #24 with MGM Chairman Alex Yemenidjian.
+From 1999 to 2005, McGurk was vice chairman of the board and chief operating officer of Metro-Goldwyn-Mayer (“MGM”), acting as the company’s lead operating executive until MGM was sold.
+In 2003, Premiere’s annual Power 100 List Ranked McGurk #24 with MGM Chairman Alex Yemenidjian.

 McGurk played the leading role in MGM's reinvigoration, spearheading efforts that resulted MGM's industry leadership in Home Entertainment library sales, marketing and distribution.
-McGurk maximized the asset value of Hollywood's largest modern film library, transformed the Hollywood's largest modern film library's United Artists label into a specialty film unit and negotiated strategic alliances with Twentieth Century Fox and NBC.
+McGurk maximized the asset value of Hollywood's largest modern film library, transformed the United Artists label into a specialty film unit and negotiated strategic alliances with Twentieth Century Fox and NBC.

-He served as senior advisor of new ventures of Starz Media LLC (also called IDT Entertainment, Inc.) from April 5, 2006, to November 2006.
+He served as senior advisor of new ventures of Starz Media (also called IDT Entertainment) from April 5, 2006 to November 2006.

-McGurk founded and served as the chief executive officer of Overture Films, LLC, wholly owned subsidiary of Starz, LLC, from November 13, 2006, to July 2010.
+McGurk founded and served as the chief executive officer of Overture Films, a wholly owned subsidiary of Starz, from November 13, 2006, to July 2010.
 He was also CEO of Anchor Bay Entertainment, which distributed Overture Films’ product to the home entertainment industry.